 Installation Grants programme (Strategic Development Instalation Grants – SDIG) supports the efforts of some of the EMBC Member States – currently Croatia, Czech Republic, Estonia, Poland, Lithuania, Portugal and Turkey – to attract back home talented young scientists by enabling them to set up independent research groups and laboratories in their home countries.
 Successful applicants receive 50.000 EUR per year for 3-5 years.
 Essential for the success of EMBC installation grant is the support of the applicant’s institution – the goal is to ensure a steady support for the recipient’s scientific career.
 The key selection criteria is a highly innovative research project, host institution support and excellent publishing record.

 Other activities of the EMBC general programme are Programme of Courses and Programme of Workshops that focus on specific scientific topics and provide the platform for consultation and knowledge sharing.
 The practical courses are aimed at acquiring new techniques and addressing students of Ph.D. programmes and new researchers.

 Engagement of the Czech Republic

-The success rate of Czech applicants for EMBC long-term scholarship is around 10%, i.e. somewhat lower than the average 15%.
-However, the Czech Republic is becoming an attractive destination for applicants for long-term scholarships within the EMBC Member States.
-The success rate of applicants for short-term scholarships from the Czech Republic is about 61%, which is higher than the average of 53%.
+The success rate of Czech applicants for EMBC both long-term and short-term scholarships is solid, slightly higher for short-term scholarships.
 The EMBC statistics and the level of Member States’ involvement in the general EMBC programme can be found in the EMBC and EMBO annual reports.